 2. Plan to Use Technology.

 You can learn to code on any laptop, and we want you to use a device that you’re comfortable with.
 If you don’t have a laptop today, we’ll provide a new MacBook Air to you upon your enrollment in the Code Academy.
 If you already have a laptop you would prefer to use, additional scholarship support will be available in place of this device.

 Scholarships & Technology Support

-Students who complete an application to start in the Midland University Code Academy in 2021 may qualify for a $1,000 Early Bird Scholarship and upon starting the program will receive a free MacBook Air.
+Students who complete an application to start in the Midland University Code Academy may qualify for a $1,000 Early Bird Scholarship and upon starting the program will receive a free MacBook Air.

 See terms and conditions for both offer details.

 Once you’ve been accepted into the Code Academy and have decided to get started, you’ll need to work closely with your advisor to finalize all the logistics of joining our program.